topherzee/try-10-12/README.md

 CODE THIS NEXT ********************************

-Save a board (with card positions and notes)
+Load a board with positions
+Save and Load Notes

 Mobile Version.